What we're doing

-Investigations are underway for pedestrian improvements to the Gladstone Road Bridge.
+Work is underway for pedestrian improvements to the Gladstone Road Bridge.
 This will provide safe access to the inner harbour from the CBD and connect to the cycle and walkway network.

 Titirangi Reserve (Kaiti Hill)

 A network of tracks that will be extended and upgraded.
-The key features will be a track running from Te Poho-o-Rawiri Marae to the summit of Kaiti Hill, a track from the harbour to the Waiahuia cottage site that provides an outlook to the Cook memorial monument, pedestrian link from Esplanade Road to Crawford Road, upgrade and landscaping at the Cook Landing site.
+The key features will be a track running from Te Poho-o-Rawiri marae to the summit of Kaiti Hill, a track from the harbour to the Waiahuia cottage site that provides an outlook to the Cook memorial monument, pedestrian link from Esplanade Road to Crawford Road, upgrade and landscaping at the Cook Landing site.

 Artist impression - Gladstone Road Bridge

 Artist impression - The Esplanade